kirilkk9/RocketElevators-AI/README.md

 Week 12 Dialogflow Chatbot.

-Inside the AiBot workspace , under the section apps add the app rocketelevatorbot.
+Inside the Rocket Elevators workspace , under the section apps add the app Team Charles Bot.

 You can then access the app and use the following commands to get the desired results.